-Although closely related to these works, our model differs from them in the following aspects. (\romannumeral1) The regularizer $R(\mathbf{W})$ is different from existing works, which can implicitly assign a contribution weight for each local graph.
-This is used for the first time in the multiple graph topology inference problem. (\romannumeral2) Our model and \cite{karaaslanli2021multiview} learn multiple graphs based on the smoothness assumption \eqref{GL-2}, while \cite{hara2013learning, lee2015joint} are based on the Gaussian graphical model. (\romannumeral3) We further consider the problem of learning graphs in the case of data silos, which has not been explored in the existing GL-related works.
-See Section \ref{sec:algorithm} for more details.
+In summary, our model differs from existing works in the following aspects. (\romannumeral1) The regularizer $R(\mathbf{W})$ is different from existing works, which can implicitly assign a contribution weight for each local graph.
+This is used for the first time in the multiple graph learning problem. (\romannumeral2) Our model and \cite{karaaslanli2021multiview} learn multiple graphs based on the smoothness assumption \eqref{GL-2}, while \cite{hara2013learning, lee2015joint} are based on the GGMs. (\romannumeral3) We further consider the problem of learning graphs in the case of data silos, which has not been explored in the existing GL-related works.